No added formaldehyde.

 When shopping for any upholstered furniture containing foam padding or cushions, make sure to look for the "law label" below, clearly stating the furniture is made WITHOUT chemical flame retardants:

 None of our chairs and sofas contain chemical flame retardants, and all of the designs we offer are made here in the USA.
 With the exception of one line of solid wood furniture that is imported, all our wood furniture is made in the USA.
-The imported small occasional tables are made very well, with solid wood only (we avoid products made with particle board, covered with veneer), and are supplied by a young NC family we know will stand behind us and their products if service should ever be needed.
+The imported small occasional tables are made very well, with solid wood only (we avoid products made with particle board, covered with veneer), and are supplied by a long-established NC family we know will stand behind us and their products if service should ever be needed.

 Feel free to contact us with any questions regarding the way our furniture is constructed.
 If we don’t know something, we will find out for you.